 As we retraced our steps, we would encounter more hikers.
 Either they or us would step off-trail, and masks were in use as we approached.
 Some backpackers were head down to Sheep Camp, others just out enjoying the area.

 At the base of the switchbacks, I could feel the effects of being off trail for about a month as I made my way up.
 I stopped a few times for some short breathers, then pushed on.
 Soon, the Condor Observation Site came into view.
 I had hoped to sit on those benches for a bit, but some amateur radio enthusiasts were using it for their equipment.
 Oh well, it was warming up some, and we had a long drive home.

 Nearing Mt.
 Pinos, we started to encounter more and more folks on the trail, so the occasional need for a mask soon became almost permanent.
 We also started to notice a drop in the usage of masks by other hikers.
 Thankfully, the trail was wide and we were able to move past them quickly.
 The day was also warming up, while still nice in the shade, we could feel the heat building whenever we crossed a meadow.

 Before we knew it, the parking lot came back into view and our adventure was over.
 We had completed the 3-2-1 Challenge, and I had completed my 8th peak on the 6 Pack of Peaks Challenge.
 But, more importantly, the knee felt mostly ok!
-The hike was 10.3 miles, with 2100+ feet if elevation gain in 4:59 of active hiking time.
+The hike was 10.4 miles, with 2,037 feet of elevation gain in 4:59 of active hiking time.